explodecomputer/pelotas_2015/gwas/README.md

 # Objectives

-1. Get familiar with the data and software
+1. Get familiar with the data, the software, and working in a Unix environment
 2. Perform quality control routines for genetic and phenotypic data
 3. Perform GWAS
 4. Interpret results